-Shiori, what with her whole inferiority complex and crushingly low self-esteem driving her to lash out at Juri because not only does she think no one could possibly genuinely like her, but she hates being treated with pity, which she believes is the only reason Juri was friends with her in the first place.
+Shiori Takatsuki, whose crushing inferiority complex drives her to lash out at Juri because not only does she think no one could possibly genuinely love her, but she hates being treated with pity, which she believes is the only reason Juri was friends with her in the first place.
 Then she's humiliated by Ruka, the first person to make her feel, for once, good about herself.

 Launcher of a Thousand Ships: Name one major character who is not.
 (Example: Touga.
 There's Touga/Utena, Touga/Saionji, Touga/Nanami, Touga/Akio, Touga/Miki, Touga/Juri...
 Touga/Anthy is a bit of a stretch, but it still exists.)